textileio/community/docs/powergate/ffs.md

 ### Hot storage layer

 Data stored in the Powergate hot layer is available to the IPFS network (or private network).
 Hot storage is designed to be fast and available on the IPFS network (private or public DHT).
-The default `StorageConfig` enables both hot for all new data stored.
+The default `StorageConfig` enables both hot and cold for all new data stored.
 Data stored with hot enabled is pinned to the Powergate's IPFS node.

 ### Cold storage layer